Our Featured Exhibit for 2017

 • a large display wall filled with Lincoln pictures (right, below).

-Regular exhibit hours are Saturdays and Mondays from 1 to 4pm and Sundays from 2-4
+Regular exhibit hours at the History Center are Saturdays and Mondays from 1 to 4 pm and

 Admission is free, and the facility is handicap-accessible.